-- To make recommendations to Full Council on the Code of Conduct (including associated Protocols) for elected members and Co-opted members and to monitor its application and effectiveness including overseeing training for elected members and Co-opted members. - To oversee the Register of Members' Interests; - To oversee the effectiveness of the Council's procedures for investigating and responding to complaints about elected members and Co-opted members; - To appoint a Panel of five members of the Committee to: - Interview and make recommendations to Council on the appointment of Independent Persons in accordance with the Localism Act 2011 and an Independent Person to serve on the Audit and Standards Committee should CIPFA's Practical Guidance for Local Authorities (2018 Edition) on Committee membership be adopted; and - Consider alleged breaches of the Code of Conduct. - To consider and, where applicable, make recommendations to Full Council on decisions of the Standards Panel on breaches of the Code of Conduct considered by that Panel; and - To oversee the maintenance of the List of Politically Restricted Posts.
+- To make recommendations to full Council on the Code of Conduct (including associated Protocols) for Councillors and Co-opted members and to monitor its application and effectiveness including overseeing training for Councillors and Co-opted members. - To oversee the Register of Members' Interests. - To oversee the effectiveness of the Councils procedures for investigating and responding to complaints about Councillors and Co-opted members (as approved by Full Council in May 2021) - To appoint a Panel of five members of the Committee to: - o interview and make recommendations to Council on the appointment of Independent Persons in accordance with the Localism Act 2011 and an Independent Person to serve on the Audit and Standards Committee should CIPFA's Practical Guidance

+- For Local Authorities (2018 Edition) on Committee membership be adopted. - consider alleged breaches of the Code of Conduct as referred for consideration by the Monitoring Officer following consultation with an Independent Person. - To consider and, where applicable, make recommendations to full Council on decisions of the Standards Panel on breaches of the Code of Conduct considered by that Panel. - To oversee the maintenance of the List of Politically Restricted Posts